Post updated July 2015

 At night, the diesel-powered heater whirrs into action and soon pumps out hot air.
 It’s so efficient I’ve never had it above level ‘3’, even in winter.
 The heater can also be operated on a timer or remotely from the comfort of your bed (or from inside your house if you’re really lazy and want an easy way to defrost the windows).

-Finally, while I have absolutely no intention of selling anytime soon, I’ve read that the Cali holds its value better than almost any vehicle.
+Finally, while I have absolutely no intention of selling anytime soon, the ‘for sale’ ads will demonstrate that the Cali holds its value better than almost any vehicle.
 The high demand for such a well-designed and well-built van means that second-hand vans only lose a small percentage of their value after 3 years.
 I don’t think the same can be said for most conversions.
 You may pay marginally more for a Cali than a conversion (although you would be surprised at how little difference there is in practice) but there will be a big difference in the residual value after a few years.

 OK, so what could be improved ?

-Clearly, no vehicle is perfect and after 7 years on the market (2 years for the ‘facelift’ version) a range of niggles, faults and design flaws have come to light.
+Clearly, no vehicle is perfect and the continual improvements made by VW over the last decade have addressed some, but not all of the little niggles, faults and design flaws.
 You can read much more about these on the UK California Club forum.

 I think there are three main design flaws:

 - first, many owners (not me thankfully) have experienced the roof canvas getting trapped in between the metal, scissor-like roof bellows when the roof is lowered.
 Unsurprisingly, this tears the fabric.
 This happens when either the roof is lowered without the door or windows left open (for the displaced air to escape) or if there is a sudden gust of wind that blows the canvas back out at the wrong time.
 In spite of there being instructions in the manual and (most?)
 VW dealerships giving good handover briefings, too many owners have had this problem.
 Some would argue that it’s happened too frequently for this simply to be ‘user error’ or accidental.
 Fortunately, an after market innovation – the Bellows Bungee – provides a low-tech and effective solution, all for the princely sum of £12.99;

 - second, the driver’s seat can only swivel around if the handbrake is depressed (in the ‘down’ position).
 On flat ground this isn’t normally a problem but needs some careful thought (and use of levelling ramps or convenient stones behind the rear wheels) to prevent the van from rolling backwards;